Escape to an Earlier Time

 • Visit the museum to learn about the rich cultural heritage of native Americans in Alabama.

 Location.
 34° 46.822′ N, 87° 39.358′ W. Marker is in Sheffield, Alabama, in Colbert County.
 Marker is on Thunder Road.
+Marker is at TVA's Walking Trail loop, birding site #8,wildflower Garden and restrooms.
 Touch for map.
-Marker is at TVA's Walking Trail loop, birding site #8,wildflower Garden and restrooms.
 Marker is in this post office area: Sheffield AL 35660, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Old Railroad Bed (approx. 0.6 miles away); Old Railroad Bridge (approx. 0.7 miles away); Prehistoric Mound (approx. 1.1 miles away); First Muscle Shoals Canal/Second Muscle Shoals Canal (approx. 1.1 miles away); McFarland Park and Recreation Area (approx. 1.2 miles away); Prehistoric Native Americans / Historic Native Americans (approx. 1.2 miles away); Florence Little League Baseball (1951) (approx. 1.3 miles away); General Hood's Narrow Escape (approx. 1.4 miles away).
+Old Railroad Bed (approx. 0.6 miles away); Old Railroad Bridge (approx. 0.7 miles away); Prehistoric Mound (approx. 1.1 miles away); First Muscle Shoals Canal/Second Muscle Shoals Canal (approx. 1.1 miles away); McFarland Park and Recreation Area (approx. 1.2 miles away); Prehistoric Native Americans / Historic Native Americans (approx. 1.2 miles away); Florence Little League Baseball (1951) (approx. 1.3 miles away); 101 Memorial (approx. 1.3 miles away).
 Touch for a list and map of all markers in Sheffield.

 Also see . . .

 1. Pileated Woodpecker.
 Habitat Pileated Woodpeckers are forest birds that require large, standing dead trees and downed wood.
 Forests can be evergreen, deciduous, or mixed and are often old, particularly in the West.
 In the East they live in young forests as well and may even be seen in partially wooded suburbs and backyards.
-(Submitted on July 27, 2017, by Sandra Hughes of Killen, Usa.)
+(Submitted on July 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 2. Wood Thrush.
 Habitat The Wood Thrush breeds in deciduous and mixed forests in the eastern U.S. where there are large trees, moderate understory, shade, and abundant leaf litter for foraging.
 They winter in lowland tropical forests in Central America.
-(Submitted on July 27, 2017, by Sandra Hughes of Killen, Usa.)
+(Submitted on July 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 3. Great Crested Flycatcher.
 Habitat Great Crested Flycatchers live in woodlots and open woodland, particularly among deciduous trees.
 On its tropical wintering grounds it occurs in similar semiopen habitats.
 Migrants can occur in nearly any wooded or shrubby habitat.
-(Submitted on July 27, 2017, by Sandra Hughes of Killen, Usa.)
+(Submitted on July 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 4. Red eyed Vireo.
 Habitat Large expanses of deciduous forest, particularly deciduous trees with large leaves (such as maples), typify Red-eyed Vireo habitat during the breeding season.
 On migration, look for them in nearly any type of forest, woodland, or woodlot (particularly in deciduous stands).
 It is often the commonest of vireo migrants.
-(Submitted on July 27, 2017, by Sandra Hughes of Killen, Usa.)
+(Submitted on July 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 Credits.
 This page was last revised on May 5, 2018.
-This page originally submitted on July 27, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 161 times since then.
+It was originally submitted on July 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 223 times since then and 26 times this year.
 Last updated on May 4, 2018, by Steve Masler of Memphis, Tennessee.
-Photo 1. submitted on July 27, 2017, by Sandra Hughes of Killen, Usa. • Andrew Ruppenstein was the editor who published this page.
+Photo 1. submitted on July 27, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Andrew Ruppenstein was the editor who published this page.